Amarna Miller: Literary publications

 In 2015, she published her first book titled Manual de psiconáutica with the publisher Lapsus Calami (while the prologue was done by Nacho Vigalondo and the epilogue by Luna Miguel) and it was a mix of poetry and photography.
 She defined it as "my personal labyrinth, my nook, my innermost".

 She also wrote the prologue of @Alicia_hot written by Alejandro Ruiz Morillas, the back cover of the book Post Coño written by Gaby Bess (both in 2015) and the prologue of X written by Risto Mejide in 2016.

-Pornography, feminism, diversity and religion
+Pornography, feminism, diversity, and religion

-In May 2016, she held a talk with the deputies of Podemos Beatriz Gimeno and Clara Serra titled "Sex, porn and feminism" in which she said that pornography can not be used for sex education, but her presence in this talk was not well received by some feminist sectors.
+In May 2016, she held a talk with Podemos deputies Beatriz Gimeno and Clara Serra titled "Sex, porn and feminism" in which she argued that pornography cannot be used for sex education; her presence in this talk was not well received by some feminist sectors.
 She held a talk again with Clara Serra in 2017, this time accompanied by the pornographic actor Aday Traun, at the Charles III University of Madrid titled "Pornography and diversity" in which she criticized some clichés of the pornographic industry.

 She has appeared in short films The Immaculate Heart by Vex Ashley and Lacrimarum by Nico Bertrand.
-On the cover of the magazine Mongolia in March 2016, she posed emulating the Virgin Mary.
+On the cover of the magazine Mongolia in March 2016, she posed emulating Mary, mother of Jesus.